|

 Current Status

-The Planetary Society is in the stage of identifying private or corporate donors to fund this inspiring project.
-The total required is $1.2 million for all ten sites, but a lead gift of one quarter that amount will get construction started.
-Planet Trek of course has the advantage that charitable contributions to The Planetary Society are tax-deductible in the United States, as The Planetary Society is a scientific and educational nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
+As of today, The Planetary Society is seeking one or more sponsors to cover the $200K total cost of installing the Sun and Earth sites (Phase II in the timeline), while securing the scale locations for the others.
+The total to be sponsored will be $1.2 million for all ten sites through Phase III.
+Planet Trek has the advantage that charitable contributions to The Planetary Society are tax-deductible in the United States, as The Planetary Society is a scientific and educational nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
+For information about becoming a sponsor, please contact Andrea Carroll at 626-793-5100, extension 214, or e-mail: andrea.carroll@planetary.org.

-Once funding for the Planet Trek sculpture sites has been secured, we'll begin accepting donations for the Great Question plaques from a hundred individuals or companies wishing to be recognized as contributors.
-Watch for the announcement here at this website.
+Once funding for the Planet Trek Sun and Earth sites has been secured, we'll begin accepting sponsorships for additional sites, and for the Great Question plaques from a hundred individuals or companies wishing to be recognized as contributors.
+Watch for the announcement here at this website (please note there's no "www").

 Thank you for your interest.